CipherGuardians/solidity.2.3/README.md

 ## Description

-A simple application for managing homework and personal tasks.
-This project was created as part of university coursework to demonstrate practical skills in Node.js, the MVC pattern, and Server-Side Rendering (SSR).
+The Homework Management System is a web application for managing homework assignments.
+It allows users to add, edit, complete, filter, and delete tasks with deadlines.
+The project demonstrates the use of the MVC architecture with Node.js, server-side rendering using EJS, and MongoDB for persistent storage.

 ---